deeppavlov/DeepPavlov/docs/intro/pipeline_manager.rst

 You can look at the full config file for Pipeline Manager here :config:`deeppavlov/configs/pipeline_manager/linear_classification.json <linear_classification.json>`.

-With their help, the operating modes of the :class:`~deeppavlov.pipeline_manager.PipelineManager` and other characteristics are adjusted.
-Consider them in the form of several groups united in meaning.

-The first group of parameters is, by and large, auxiliary and does not really affect the conduct of experiments:

- - **target_metric:** str, The metric name on the basis of which the results will be sorted when the report is generated.
-The parameter was added as when evaluating the quality of models in DeepPavlov several metrics can be applied simultaneously.
-The default value is None, in this case the target metric is taken the first name from those names that are specified in the config file.
-If the specified metric is not contained in DeepPavlov will be called error.

- - **info:** dict with some additional information that you want to add to the log, the content of the dictionary does not affect the algorithm and therefore can be arbitrary.
-The default value is None.

 Directories structure
 ---------------------
-The second group of parameters defines the appearance of the folders tree:

- - **root:** str, the root path where the report will be generated and saved checkpoints

- - **date:** str, date of the experiment.

- - **exp_name:** str, name of the experiment.

- - **save_best:** boolean trigger, which determines whether to save all models or only best model

- - **plot:** boolean trigger, which determines whether to draw a graph of results or not

 When you start the work of the :class:`~deeppavlov.pipeline_manager.PipelineManager` in the path specified through the parameter **root**, the following structure is created: